gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ## Focus mode

-Click the button at the top right to enter focus mode, where GitLab navigation UI is hidden, allowing you to focus on issues in the board.
-Click again to go back.
+Click the button at the top right to toggle focus mode on and off.
+In focus mode, the navigation UI is hidden, allowing you to focus on issues in the board.

 ![Board focus mode](img/issue_board_focus_mode.gif)